 Klonopin® is the trade name of clonazepam, a benzodiazepine approved by the FDA to treat seizure disorders and anxiety disorders.
 Klonopin was patented in the 1960s and became available in the US in 1975.
 Since then, it has become a commonly abused recreational drug for its relaxing effects.

 Clonazepam increases gamma amino-butyric acid in the brain, which is more commonly known as GABA.
 The neurotransmitter works by inhibiting the central nervous system, creating a sense of ease, comfort, and muscle relaxation.
 Because it acts on the GABA receptors, withdrawal and detox from clonazepam can be quite uncomfortable and physically dangerous.

 Klonopin has a longer half-life than many other benzodiazepines.
 The half-life of a drug is how long it stays in your system, and clonazepam’s is over twice as long as the related drug alprazolam (Xanax®).
-This makes clonazepam more well-suited for longer term care of anxiety disorders, and alprazolam more effective in short-term interventions.
+This makes clonazepam better suited for long-term care of anxiety disorders, and alprazolam more effective in short-term interventions.
 However, the long half-life leads to a long withdrawal process as it can take weeks or months for the drug to leave the system completely.

-Like other benzodiazepines, klonopin withdrawal can be serious or fatal if not treated properly.
+Klonopin withdrawal can be serious or fatal if not treated properly.
 As such, it is not advisable to stop taking clonazepam “cold turkey.”
-Generally, your doctor will wean you off the drug slowly over time in order to minimize discomfort and danger.
-It’s important to come off benzodiazepines correctly in order to maintain your health and comfort.
+Generally, your doctor will wean you off the drug slowly over time to minimize discomfort and danger.
+It’s important to come off benzodiazepines correctly to maintain your health and comfort.